Born In: Jersey City, New Jersey, United States

 In 1983, she came up with the book ‘Martha Stewart's Quick Cook.’
-The book targeted people with busy lifestyle; it included 200 recipes that could be put together in less than an hours’ time.
+The book targeted people with busy lifestyles; it included 200 recipes that could be put together in less than an hour.

 In 1984, she published the book ‘Martha Stewart's Hors D'oeuvres’ which was about finger foods that could be served at various types of parties.
 The book included 150 recipes.